lwzyb/SICM6A/SICM6Acodes/1. predictor/README.md

 #Usage:
 - Run sicm6apredictor.py in the "spyder" interface of anaconda

-#Copyright:
+#Cite:
    If you use this software and methods, please cite this paper in your research results:

-  Wenzhong Liu.SICM6A:Identifying m6A Site across Species by Transposed GRU Network.(Submitted)
+  Wenzhong Liu.
+SICM6A:Identifying m6A Site across Species by Transposed GRU Network.(Submitted)